 Developing non-obvious customer-centric solutions

-Example: Suppose you’re developing a service geared at digital purchasing of beauty products you can use learnings from the food & fashion industry and apply it to your service.
+Example: Suppose you’re developing a service geared at the digital purchasing of beauty products.
+You can use learnings from the food & fashion industry and apply it to your service.

 Validated customer journeys